SomeWeekendReading/someweekendreading.github.io/_posts/2022-03-19-unexpected-inspiration-on-russia.md

 <iframe width="400" height="224" src="https://www.youtube.com/embed/4e1BndTE6Lg" allow="accelerometer; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></iframe>
 <img src="{{ site.baseurl }}/images/2022-03-19-unexpected-inspiration-on-russia-atlantic-1.jpg" width="400" height="433" alt="Schwarzegger @ Atlantic: Message for my Russian friends" title="Schwarzegger @ Atlantic: Message for my Russian friends" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 Umm&hellip; [_Arnold Schwarzenegger_](https://en.wikipedia.org/wiki/Arnold_Schwarzenegger)
-as a source of political and even spiritual inspiration?
+as a source of political and even _spiritual_ inspiration?
 Really?!

 Yeah, really.
 Honest, it surprised me too.

 I never had much use for the hyper-masculine image of bodybuilders, or sportsball players of any sort.
 And _Terminator_ &amp; _Conan_ were&hellip; well, not that great as movies.
-And then he became Republican politician, so&hellip; he's sorta outside my regular feeding grounds, ya know?
+And then he became Republican politician, so he's sorta outside my regular feeding grounds, ya know?

 But we must be prepared to accept wisdom from _any_ source.
 We must be _especially_ eager to recognize wisdom when it comes apparently from the "other side", which turns out to be the